 - In respect of payments made to us as well as payments using card processors where payment is processed using a credit or debit card.

-- And will make the required personal data available to third parties where you wish to conclude an agreement with that third party.
+- We will make personal data available to third parties where you wish to conclude an agreement with that third party.
 For example, you may wish to apply for and enter into a payment arrangement with a third party, or you may want to apply for and obtain insurance over the product that you have purchased, or for purposes of carrying out payments using a debit or credit card or paying using digital or electronic means.

 - To meet our contractual obligations to third parties, for example, to the NHS or other third parties that we have contracted with.

-- To ensure delivery of goods to your nominated address where you elect not to collect the goods from a store.
+- To ensure delivery of goods to your nominated address or parcel shop/locker where you elect not to collect the goods from a store.
 In such case, we will provide that personal data necessary for the delivery to take place to our appointed courier company.

 - To communicate with you